 - a continuum of care, including aftercare

 It may seem sensible to choose a drug rehab center based on cost or location.
 While these are important factors, they should not be the only things that make the decision.

 A poorly run facility with standardized treatment is unlikely to help someone beat addiction for good.
 If they relapse, they’ll have wasted money and they’ll need to choose a different treatment center anyway.

-At Addiction Campuses, we provide individualized care that nurtures the mind, body, and spirit.
+At Vertava Health, we provide individualized care that nurtures the mind, body, and spirit.
 To learn about our programs and see if they are a good fit for you or your loved one, speak with one of our treatment specialists today.